tigerbeetle/tigerbeetle/docs/HACKING.md

 ## Hacking on Clients

-Each client is build using language specific tooling (`npm`, `maven`, `dotnet`, and `go`), and links to a native library built with Zig.
+Each client is built using language-specific tooling (`npm`, `maven`, `dotnet`, and `go`), and links to a native library built with Zig.
 This is quite a zoo!
-To complicate things, some languages trigger native build automatically, while others require manually running `./zig/zig build lang_client`.
+To complicate things, some languages trigger the native build automatically, while others require manually running `./zig/zig build lang_client`.

 See `client/$LANG/ci.zig` scripts for exact commands we use on CI to build clients.